kieker-monitoring-docker/kieker-logging-server/README.md

 * providing the logs via REST
 * writing the logs to InfluxDB

-Note: The current implementation of InfluxDB writer only works with `OperationExeuctionRecord` collected from RSS Reader application.
+Note: The current implementation of InfluxDB writer can only write `OperationExeuctionRecord` to the database.

 ### What it does